luungoc2005/luungoc2005.github.io/src/posts/2020-05-27-brief-history-of-nlp.md

 For text, however, self-supervised learning has always been a high priority effort - due to the lack of _labelled_ data.
 You will find a lot of ideas center around the creative use and manipulation of data to include extra data into the representation and reduce information loss.
 I will try to highlight this factor on every paper outlined here.

-# Progress on text representation
+# Progress on word representation
 ---

 # 1. One-hot encoding and TF-IDF